Denpasar: Greater Denpasar

 Greater Denpasar spills out into the tourist regions, including Kuta and Ubud.
-The continuous built-up area includes nearly all of Badung Regency (except Petang District), and most of Gianyar Regency (except for Payangan District), and is known as Sarbagita, from Denpa"Sar"+"BA"dung+"GI"anyar+"TA"banan, a name made official by Presidential Regulation Number 45 of 2011, despite Tabanan just beginning to succumb to urban sprawl.
+The continuous built-up area includes nearly all of Badung Regency (except Petang District), most of Gianyar Regency (except for Payangan, Tegallalang, and Tampaksiring Districts), and part of Tabanan Regency (Kediri and Tabanan Districts only).
+It is known as Sarbagita, a clipped compound of Denpasar, Badung, Gianyar, and Tabanan, made official by Presidential Regulation Number 45 of 2011, despite Tabanan just beginning to succumb to urban sprawl.
 See also List of metropolitan areas in Indonesia.

+Notes: (a) Kuta Selatan, Kuta, Kuta Utara, Mengwi and Abiansemal Districts. (b) Sukawati, Blahbatuh, Ubud and Gianyar Districts. (c) Kediri and Tabanan Districts.

 Economy

 The development of tourism and structural changes in the economy have had a strong impact on Denpasar.
 Trade, hotels, and restaurants dominate the city's gross regional domestic product.

 Also boosting the economy of Denpasar is the production of craft items such as souvenir carvings and sculptures.
-The craft industry, however, is experiencing pressure due to the impact of the global financial crises and competition from other Asian developing countries such as Vietnam, Thailand, India, Malaysia and China.
-These competitor countries maximize the scale of production by utilizing industrial technology, while at Denpasar the craft industry remains focused on traditional skills and hand-made goods, limiting the quantity of production.
+The craft industry, however, is experiencing pressure due to the impact of the global financial crises and competition from other Asian developing countries such as Vietnam, Thailand, India, Malaysia, and China.
+These competitor countries maximize the scale of production by using industrial technology, while at Denpasar the craft industry remains focused on traditional skills and hand-made goods, limiting the quantity of production.

 Architecture

 Bali was once known for its mud walls and thatched gates but gated residential developments and shop houses now characterize urban Bali.

 During the late 19th century, the built environment was being constructed based on the political situation of the city.
 This resulted in the residence of the ruling family becoming the centre of the city.

 Market squares played an important role in the Badung kingdom, and it continued to do so when the colonial powers came to exert control over Bali.
-Over the course of the 20th century, Denpasar faced the challenges of changing urban landscapes brought about by political changes.
+Over the 20th century, Denpasar faced the challenges of changing urban landscapes brought about by political changes.
 The developments that were brought about by the colonial powers were regarded as eroding the indigenous culture of Bali.
 Although Denpasar became known as a 'settler city', there was still a strong attachment to the indigenous culture.

 Denpasar has undergone massive unplanned development during the 21st century, due to the expansion of tourism leading to the construction of increasingly more modern facilities in the heart of the city.
 Nonetheless, the market square still plays an important role, with its façade representing traditional elements of the Balinese culture.